Kyuu-Ji/htb-write-up/joker/write-up-joker.md

 In the home directory of _alekos_ are the folders _/development_ and _/backup_.
 The backup folder has compressed files in it which are created in a 5 minute interval and are owned by root.
 They contain the files of the development folder.

-We can create a symbolic link to the _/root_ folder, so it gets compressed the next time and we will have permission to read the files in there.
+We can create a symbolic link to the _/root_ folder, so it gets compressed the next time and we will have permissions to read the files in there.
 ```markdown
 ln -s /root/ development
 ```